zerasul/mdbook_en/9Sprites/sprites.md

 * _Rescomp_ detects only rows where there are animations; it ignores empty rows.
 * By default, the collider is calculated with 75% of each frame.

-When _rescomp_, will process a SPRITE type resource, it performs the cuts of the different animations and optimizes both at frame and hardware level, in order to be able to store in the most optimal way in the VRAM.
+When _rescomp_ will process a SPRITE type resource, it performs the cuts of the different animations and optimizes both at frame and hardware level, in order to be able to store in the most optimal way in the VRAM.

 When processing the Sprite resource, it will generate (if the _-noheader_ option has not been specified), an .h file with the reference to the resources.